 The Portuguese Traditional Tile collection of Viúva Lamego is also complemented by various designs presented as Contemporary.

-In each year there are about 500 applicants from 40 countries, as it is a highly relevant prize internationally, also known as the “Nobel Prize of Architecture”.
+The Pritzker Architecture Prize is a highly relevant prize internationally, also known as the “Nobel Prize of Architecture”.

 Architect Álvaro Siza Vieira: